Severe Thunderstorm Warning issued for Grundy, Kendall, La Salle by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Grundy, Kendall, La Salle by NWS

-Effective: 2021-09-07 14:20:00 CDT Expires: 2021-09-07 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Grundy; Kendall; La Salle A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM CDT FOR KENDALL...NORTHERN LA SALLE AND NORTHERN GRUNDY COUNTIES At 218 PM CDT, severe thunderstorms were located along a line extending from near Leland to near Mendota, moving southeast at 35 mph.
-HAZARD...Two inch hail and 70 mph wind gusts.
-SOURCE...Trained weather spotters reported golf ball sized hail near Compton.
-IMPACT...People and animals outdoors will be injured.
-Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Aurora, Joliet, Plainfield, Oswego, Ottawa, Yorkville, Morris, Channahon, Minooka, Plano, Sandwich, Mendota, Sheridan, Montgomery, Boulder Hill, Lake Holiday, Somonauk, Earlville, Serena and Newark.
-THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...2.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov
+Effective: 2021-09-07 14:29:00 CDT Expires: 2021-09-07 15:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Grundy; Kendall; La Salle The National Weather Service in Chicago has issued a * Severe Thunderstorm Warning for Southern Kendall County in northeastern Illinois Northeastern La Salle County in north central Illinois Northwestern Grundy County in northeastern Illinois * Until 315 PM CDT. * At 228 PM CDT, severe thunderstorms were located along a line extending from Leland to Earlville, moving southeast at 35 mph.
+THESE ARE DESTRUCTIVE STORMS FOR Earlville, Leland, Serena, Newark, and Sheridan.
+HAZARD...Baseball size hail and 70 mph wind gusts.
+SOURCE...Radar indicated.
+IMPACT...People and animals outdoors will be severely injured.
+Expect shattered windows, extensive damage to roofs, siding, and vehicles. * Locations impacted include Sheridan, Lake Holiday, Somonauk, Earlville, Serena, Newark, Leland, Millington, Millbrook, Lisbon, Plattville, Harding and Norway.
+THUNDERSTORM DAMAGE THREAT...DESTRUCTIVE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...2.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...70 MPHalerts.weather.gov

 Comments / 0